Adventure Photography Workshop & Photo Adventure

 Packing List and Other Important Information

 If you're going on an Adventure or Workshop, it's a good idea to read the complete description as we try to make sure you're aware of special things to bring along.
-The following list is not only for photographic gear, but also for items related to other factors, such as change in temperature - very cool mornings then hot days, or night verses day shooting assignments.
+The following list is not only for photographic gear, but also for items related to other factors, such as change in temperature - very cool mornings then hot days, or night versus day shooting assignments.
 The list is pretty comprehensive and many items are not needed for some tours and workshops.
-We just tried to think of everything we'd love to be able to bring along (wishing we had an assistant to help carry it image.
+We just tried to think of everything we'd love to be able to bring along.

 We feel it is better to have the basics and not be weighed down with too much.